RadomirPopovicFON/Image-Caption-Generator/README.md

   </tr>
  </table>

-As we can see, results may not be exactly correct, especially after 1st epoch, e.g. in the third image :).
+<p>As we can see, results may not be exactly correct, especially after 1st epoch, e.g. in the third image :).
 In general, quality of output, along side model hyperparameters, depends on the actual images we include in training.
-In other words, model will hardly output text of an entity which hasn't seen priorly in the data.
+In other words, model will hardly output text of an entity which hasn't seen priorly in the data. </p>